Common Mistakes U.S. Businesses Make When Entering the Indonesian Market

 Misjudging the Regulatory Maze

 Navigating Indonesia’s complex regulatory environment is often one of the first hurdles U.S. businesses face.
 Establishing a legal entity, like a PT PMA (foreign-owned limited liability company), involves dealing with numerous layers of permits, licenses, and approvals.
-Businesses that misunderstand or overlook the Negative Investment List, which restricts foreign ownership in certain sectors, can find their operations halted before they even begin.
+Businesses that misunderstand or overlook the Positive Investment List, which outlines the sectors open to foreign investment—along with those that are restricted or require local partnerships—may find their operations delayed or denied before they even begin.

 This miscalculation often results in delays, fines, or the outright denial of permits, wasting resources and straining timelines.
 To mitigate such risks, it is crucial to work with local legal advisors familiar with the evolving regulatory landscape.
 These experts streamline the compliance process, ensuring smooth market entry and avoiding costly setbacks.